 Frequently Asked Questions

-Aboard the Delphin III, attire is casual and comfortable during the day, with resort-style clothing, and comfortable, but sturdy, footwear for excursions.
+Aboard the Delfin III, attire is casual and comfortable during the day, with resort-style clothing, and comfortable, but sturdy, footwear for excursions.
 Evening wear consists of open-neck shirts, trousers, skirt, or similar attire.
 Footwear is always required in all public areas, and when navigating stairs on board.

 Internet service is available at all land accommodations.
 You should check with your cell provider to determine if you have coverage in Peru or if you can add coverage for the duration of the trip.
 Cell service will not be available in all areas, including the Amazon.